Are massage guns worth it? We asked the experts to find out | CNN Underscored

 Wu says to find a device that is actually comfortable to hold.
 “Ergonomic design so that when you hold it, your arm doesn’t fatigue,” she says.
 “Weight of the massage gun is important so that you can again hold it against or to an area without straining your other arm.”
 She also recommends finding one that has multiple attachments so you can use it on different muscle groups all across your body.

 Zerio points out that speed and noise are some more big factors to watch out for.
-“Common specs to pay attention to are the variety of percussion heads provided with the product, the noise level (some of them can sound like a jackhammer), and the number of speed options,” he says.
-“More expensive massage guns have up to five speed options which isn’t really necessary, when two to three is all you really need.”
+“Common specs to pay attention to are the variety of percussion heads provided with the product, the noise level (some of them can sound like a jackhammer) and the number of speed options,” he says.
+“More expensive massage guns have up to five speed options, which isn’t really necessary, when two to three is all you really need.”

 Zerio says it’s actually more important to pay attention to depth than speed.
 Wu explains the difference.
 “Different speeds will translate to being more gentle and calming versus faster and more stimulating,” she says.
 “Depth of percussion or amplitude will translate to more of a vibratory versus percussive feeling, which again would be applicable to more superficial areas versus deep areas.”